upkie/upkie/README.md

 ### Example

-The following example uses an OpenAI Gym (TODO: update to Gymnasium) environment to send actions to an Upkie robot.
+The following example uses an OpenAI Gym ([upcoming](https://github.com/tasts-robots/upkie/pull/69): Gymnasium) environment to send actions to an Upkie robot.
 To try it out, you will first need to start a simulation [spine](#spines):

 ```console
 $ ./start_simulation.sh